Who Run It

 "Who Run It" is a song by hip-hop group Three 6 Mafia, released as the lead single from their fourth studio album When the Smoke Clears: Sixty 6, Sixty 1.
 The song is a posse cut, featuring a verse from every group member.
 The song peaked at number 12 on the Bubbling Under R&B/Hip-Hop Singles chart.

 Background

 The song originally had a different instrumental; Three 6 Mafia member DJ Paul stated that the original had "keys and scary music in it", but remixed the beat one night.
 He played the new version on the group's tour bus to an overwhelmingly positive reception.
-The track on Three 6 Mafia Presents: Hypnotize Camp Posse has more instrumental after the final verse, which makes it slightly longer than the one on When the Smoke Clears: Sixty 6, Sixty 1.
+The track on Hypnotize Camp Posse has more instrumental after the final verse, which makes it slightly longer than the one on When the Smoke Clears: Sixty 6, Sixty 1.

 Music video

 The music video for the single features the group rapping in a Cadillac Escalade and driving around Memphis, as each member is introduced along with their respective verse.
 Juicy J states that the group was "high as hell" during filming, and feared that he would fall off of the car.